DGotshalk/distraction-tracker/README.md

    docker compose -f stg.docker-compose.yml down
    ```

 4. This is a staging application.
-The web app is linked to the directory on the host filesystem where the source code is.
-When you make changes, simply run `cargo build` and rerun the docker commands.
+The web app will be built and ran like it would be in production.
+To rebuild it after changes, simply rerun the docker commands.

 ## Non-Docker